I'm with the Band: Confessions of a Groupie: Reception

 I'm with the Band was described by Kirkus Reviews as "a classic account of rampant narcissism among guitar egomaniacs."
 The New York Times described I'm with the Band as "the brightest, sexiest, funniest of... the current outpouring of groupie literature."
 In The Wall Street Journal, Andrew Ferguson called the memoir a "vulgar kiss-and-tell".
 A Newsday reviewer said the memoir "is a deft mix of cultural history and gossip".
 In LA Weekly, Helen Knode observes that the book is "pretty overwrought, both in its emotionalism...and in its expression".
 Nearly twenty years after the book's initial publication, a reviewer in the Birmingham Post called it "the stuff of legend".

 Adaptation attempts

 In 1988, Ally Sheedy optioned the rights to I'm with the Band, intending to play the role of Des Barres.
 In 1995, producer Beverly Camhe proposed to make a movie of I'm with the Band, starring Drew Barrymore, and directed by Tamra Davis.

-In 2002, Des Barres and Allison Anders co-wrote a screenplay, based on the memoir, for Starz cable channel.
+In 2002, Des Barres and Allison Anders co-wrote a screenplay based on the memoir for the pay-TV network Starz.